jpgsaraceni/suricate-bank/README.md

 The file `/client.http` can be used to test all available routes.
 I suggest using [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) VS Code extension for this (or any other HTTP request service you prefer).

+You can also use Swagger UI for manual testing, as explained [below](#available-routes)

 ### Available routes

+You check out all routes on Swagger UI.
+Just access `http://HOST_RUNNING_THIS_APP:PORT_ITS_LISTENING_ON/swagger`.
+If you are running on the default URL, `http://localhost:8080/swagger`

 #### POST `/accounts`